wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Alert Configuration

-This page allows you to configure alerts.
+The **Alert Configuration** page allows you to configure alerts.
 These alerts allow you to proactively monitor your API ecosystem and take corrective measures for any abnormalities you find.

 You can configure alerts for each environment within your organization.
 You can configure and add new, modify, or delete alerts per API.
 Optionally, you can specify a list of emails for each alert configuration.